Kidel/AGIW-Bing/README.md

  ```bash
  node bingSearch.js
  ```
- * Once you've run bingSearch.js in output folder you should have a file called 'results.txt' with all different results (if you did everything correctly with no repetitions) and as many files inputFileName_errors_X.txt as results/50 for the errors.
+ * Once you've run bingSearch.js in output folder you should have a file called 'results.txt' with all different results (if you did everything correctly with no repetitions) and as many files inputFileName_errors_X.txt as (results/50) for the errors.
  * You can use as the error files as input to try and get what you missed for each file simply by using user override mode like that:
   ```bash
   node bingSearch.js X
   ```
    Where 'X' is the number of your error file (0 for XXX_error_0.txt, 1 for XXX_error_1.txt and so on).
+No need to move the log files anymore (if you still get errors in '_new' log files just rename them removing '_new' and retry).
  * The script will automatically try a linear backoff waiting (by default) 10 minutes every 200 API uses.
 By the way **keep checking your log files to see if your keys have expired**.
 It should take about 90 minutes for 1800 keywords (with default settings).
  * When you're confident about your output/results.txt (the file that stores the results) run the following: